apiscopo/tedata/README.md

 - beautifulsoup4
 - selenium
 - pandas
-- kaleido (optional, for export of plotly fig to image)
+- kaleido (optional, for export of plotly fig to image).
-- openpyxl (optional, for export of pandas datastructures to excel)
+- openpyxl (optional, for export of pandas datastructures to excel).
+- nbformat (optional, for interactive plotly charts in jupyter notebooks).

 These will be autosmaticaly installed if you use pip to install tedata from pypi.